konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 Having said that, I admit that my reviews were high-level and intuitive, not Github-level reviews.

-**Did I burn thousands of dollars on this?** Nope.
+**Did I burn thousands of dollars on this?** Not at all.
 I did this case study with two lowest-tier subscriptions to Codex and Claude Code, which cost me **about
-$80 for two months** in total (given the latest news about [Claude price changes][claude-price-change] and [Copilot price changes][copilot-price-change], this becomes more expensive).
+$80 for two months** in total.
+(Given the latest news about [Claude price changes][claude-price-change] and [Copilot price changes][copilot-price-change], this becomes more expensive).
 Most of the time went into running the experiments on my workstation: AMD Ryzen 9 5950X processor (16 physical, 32 logical cores),